 UK Water Industry - East of England

-Following a site survey from one of our skilled Sales Manager’s a project folder was opened on RS Hydro’s Internal PJS system.
+Following a site survey from one of our skilled Sales Manager's a project folder was opened on RS Hydro's ID System.
 Here, images, measurements and diagrams were uploaded along with a proposal for the project.
 Our team of Flow Engineers reviewed the uploaded data and made recommendations, in particular how the flow meters would be mounted.
 The client had requested a solution where the installation of the flow meter and the minimal maintenance of the flow meter required no working over the live inlet channel.
-A design for a bespoke swing arm was subsequently drawn by our CAD design team and this alone with the instrumentation proposal where provided to the client.
+A design for a bespoke swing arm was subsequently drawn by our CAD design team and this alone with the instrumentation proposal were provided to the client.

 With the cost of this proposal way out weighing that of replacing the flume the project was awarded to RS Hydro.

 The clients civils team installed a concrete base to the design specification provide by RSH design team.
 This was to mount the instrument kiosk housing to the Signature Flow meter and the support leg for the instrument mounting swing arm.
 This swing arm ensured that at no time did any personnel have to work over the live works inIet.

 With the swing arm installed the engineers could mount the Laserflows and run the cables back to the instrument kiosk and Signature flow meter.
 This was all completed in the safe area next to the Inlet.